Malati Penumudy, Senior Software Engineering Manager / Vice President on Influential Women

 02What’s the best career advice you’ve ever received?

-To do great things, she believes, you often need to do just a few simple things exceptionally well.
+To do great things, she believes, you often need to do just a few simple things exceptionally well and last but not the least listening is powerful over talking.

 One of the most formative lessons in her career came from a manager who spent more than a year reinforcing a deceptively basic discipline: answer the question directly.
 At first, it sounded obvious until she realized, in a moment of blunt repetition, that she was still circling the point instead of landing it.
 The experience became a turning point, sharpening her commitment to clarity of thought, confidence in her expertise, and trust in her own judgment over overthinking.
 Since then, she has carried that principle into every role communicating with precision, making decisions with conviction, and proving that, in leadership, the simplest approach is often the most effective.